Counter-terror powers will ‘make the difference’ to border security – Labour MP

 They are the first deaths in the Channel since October and take the total number of people who have died attempting the crossing this year to at least 53.

-The incident follows four days of crossings that saw a total of 1,485 people make the journey – the busiest Christmas period since records began in 2018.
+The incident follows five days of crossings that saw a total of 1,776 people make the journey – the busiest Christmas period since records began in 2018.

 Mr Tapp said deaths in the Channel are “a tragedy every time it happens”.